NFL on American television: Christmas and Christmas Eve games

 The NFL continued to avoid Christmas Day even after it started to increase the regular season and the playoffs.
 The league expanded to a 16-game regular season and a 10-team playoff tournament in 1978, but it was not until 1982 that the regular season ended after Christmas Day, due to the players' strike.
 In 1989, the NFL tried another Christmas Day game, with the Cincinnati Bengals hosted by the Minnesota Vikings, but it was a 9:00 p.m.
 ET Monday Night Football contest, thereby not conflicting with family dinners.
 In the years since, the NFL has played an occasional late-afternoon or night game on the holiday but there has not been a Christmas Day game starting earlier than 1:00 p.m.
 ET since 2022.

 There have also been several games played on Christmas Eve over the years, including an Oakland Raiders-Baltimore Colts playoff contest in 1977 which culminated in a play known as "Ghost to the Post".
 These games have typically been played during the afternoon out of deference to the holiday.

-The broadcasting contract to begin in 2022 will allow Fox to air games on Christmas Day if the schedule allows for it.
-However, the 2022 season is the only season when Christmas falls on a Sunday during the entirety of the media rights deal, so all three Sunday networks will have a single game each.
-The 2023 season will see the two Sunday afternoon networks airing a single game, in addition to Monday Night Football.
+The broadcasting contract beginning in 2022 allowed Fox to air games on Christmas Day if the schedule allowed for it.
+However, the 2022 season was the only season when Christmas fell on a Sunday during the entirety of the media rights deal, so all three Sunday networks had a single game each.
+The 2023 season saw the two Sunday afternoon networks airing a single game, in addition to Monday Night Football.

 Beginning in 2024, the NFL made Christmas Day a regular part of the league's schedule.
-Also that year, the league's Christmas Day games were out of market on Netflix on a three-year deal.
+Also that year, the league's Christmas Day games were out of market on Netflix.
 Under the terms of the 2022 contract, CBS Sports is contracted to produce Christmas Day games and broadcast them in the primary market affiliates of both teams.